Furloughed Workers and the Coronavirus Job Retention Scheme

 Furlough leave can only be instigated (and relief through the CJRS claimed) by an employer with the agreement of the employee.
 Accordingly prior to any decision to furlough an employer must:

-There is no specific process relating to this and this will undoubtedly vary greatly from business to business.
-However employers should remember that all equality and underlying employment law provisions remain in force so selection should not be discriminatory etc
+- Consider what staff can/should be furloughed – There is no specific process relating to this and this will undoubtedly vary greatly from business to business.
+However employers should remember that all equality and underlying employment law provisions remain in force so selection should not be discriminatory etc,

 What about staff on Statutory Sick Pay (SSP)?

 Any staff on SSP should continue to receive the same whilst they remain unfit for work.
 However, should they subsequently become fit for work, and meet the above criteria, it would be possible for furlough to be agreed.
 If a furloughed employee becomes sick, it’s up to the employer to decide whether to move the employee onto SSP or keep them on furlough.

 If an employee is on statutory maternity leave and entitled to statutory maternity pay, they should continue to receive this as normal with no change.
 However if an employee receives enhanced (earning related) maternity pay, then this can be claimed through the scheme for employees who qualify.

 For employees that are eligible for statutory maternity pay and are furloughed, then start maternity leave on or after 25th April 2020 , the calculation of their average weekly earnings must be based on the earnings they would have received from the employer had they not been on furlough.

 Also, employees returning from maternity leave (or shared parental, adoption, paternity or parental bereavement leave) after 10th June can be furloughed even if it’s for the first time (so long as they went on leave before 10th June and meet the aforementioned PAYE criteria etc), which is an exception to the requirement that employees have to have previously been on furlough leave for at least three weeks between 1st March and 30th June to be furloughed after 1st July.